 Her other major performing, research, and teaching has focused on John Cage’s vocal and theatrical works, especially his remarkable Song Books.
 Ms. Bobak has taught courses on Song Books, conducted workshops and master classes on the work, and facilitated countless renditions of it ranging in length from less than 1 minute to 4 hours.
 Her many performances of Song Books have included a version accompanying Mikhail Baryshnikov and the Merce Cunningham Dance Company on its farewell tour in Los Angeles.
 She is among the artists who developed Vir2Ual Cage, an expansive multi-media interpretation of Song Books that recasts the piece using modern technology.
 Her interest in Cage and Dada stems from her doctoral dissertation in 1992 from the University of Illinois, Radical Evolution: The Influence of Futurism and Dada on the Non-Linear Operas of Philip Glass and John Cage.

 Ms. Bobak is considered one of the leading teachers of contemporary vocal repertoire, techniques, and performance in the United States.
 In nearly three decades at the California Institute of the Arts she has guided many singers and young artists, several of whom have embarked on significant careers in contemporary music and academia.
 Having reanimated CalArts’ Voice Program in the early 1990s, she currently serves as Co-Director of the Institute’s unique VoiceArts Program, a flexible course of study dedicated to creating art made with and for the voice.
 A sought-after lecturer on contemporary vocal music, she has been an artist-in-residence at the Lake Placid Seminars, the Janáček Academy of Music (Brno, Czech Republic), the University of York (UK), the International Young Musicians’ Master Classes in Latvia, and the Columbus College of Art and Design (Ohio).
-She has held a Lorado Taft Visiting Artist residency at the University of Illinois, and presented master-classes at several European conservatories and universities as well as in colleges and universities throughout the US.
+She has held a Lorado Taft Visiting Artist residency at the University of Illinois, and taught master classes at the Central Conservatory of Music in Beijing, several European conservatories, and colleges throughout the US.
 Recently she has expanded her research to include linguistics, and has taught courses that explore the creative potential of phonetics.

 For over a decade Ms. Bobak held several major administrative positions at CalArts, notably Interim Assistant Provost and Associate Dean for Academic and Special Projects in the School of Music.
 She also played a principal role in CalArts’ various accreditation processes, and was an invited presenter several times at conferences of the Western Association of Schools and Colleges (WASC).
 Ms. Bobak led the task group that created CalArts’ first doctoral program, the groundbreaking Performer-Composer DMA that continues to draw international interest, especially from voice students; developed and coordinated the School of Music’s Interim program; and forged international initiatives and exchange programs.
 In 2014 she retreated from administrative work in order to devote her full attention to the VoiceArts program as well as to her own creative pursuits.